 Download the raw file with wget or curl

-wget -O default-ssl.conf.example http://exampleconfig.com/static/raw/apache/ubuntu16.04/etc/apache2/sites-available/default-ssl.conf
+wget -O default-ssl.conf.example https://exampleconfig.com/static/raw/apache/ubuntu16.04/etc/apache2/sites-available/default-ssl.conf

-curl http://exampleconfig.com/static/raw/apache/ubuntu16.04/etc/apache2/sites-available/default-ssl.conf > default-ssl.conf.example
+curl https://exampleconfig.com/static/raw/apache/ubuntu16.04/etc/apache2/sites-available/default-ssl.conf > default-ssl.conf.example